harta55/EnTAP/docs/source/Running_EnTAP/Execution_Flags/Similarity_Flags/similarity_search_flags.rst

 *-*-level [multi-integer] [INI]
 --------------------------------
     * Specify Gene Ontology levels you would like to normalize to (ex: 0, 1, 2, 3, 4)
+    * This should only be used as a rough idea, some of the levels can vary slightly
-    * A level of '0' indicates all levels will be printed
+    * A level of '0' indicates all levels will be printed while a level of 2 will indicate that all levels of 2 or higher will be printed.
     * Any amount of these flags can be used
-    * Default: 1
+    * Default: 0, 1
     * More information at: http://geneontology.org/page/ontology-structure

 -e [scientific] [INI]